rahulsingh2801/delta-demo2/README.md

 # delta-demo2
-this is a demo for git and gitHub class
+this is a demo for git and gitHub class.